netdata/netdata/packaging/installer/methods/kubernetes.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

+This document details how to install Netdata on an existing Kubernetes (k8s) cluster, and claim it to Netdata Cloud.

+To see what our Netdata Cloud Kubernetes visualizations have to offer, read the[Kubernetes visualizations Concept](https://github.com/netdata/netdata/blob/master/docs/cloud/visualize/kubernetes.md)

-This document details how to install Netdata on an existing Kubernetes (k8s) cluster.
-By following these directions, you will use Netdata's [Helm chart](https://github.com/netdata/helmchart) to create a Kubernetes monitoring deployment on your cluster.
+By following these directions, you will use Netdata's [Helm chart](https://github.com/netdata/helmchart/blob/master/charts/netdata/README.md) to create a Kubernetes monitoring deployment on your cluster.

 The Helm chart installs one `parent` pod for storing metrics and managing alarm notifications, plus an additional `child` pod for every node in the cluster, responsible for collecting metrics from the node, Kubernetes control planes,